PTSD Awareness Month: Common Symptoms, Diagnosis, And Treatment

 On June 25th, 2015, the United States Senate unanimously passed a resolution to designate June National PTSD Awareness Month to improve the diagnostic rate and treatment availability for post-traumatic stress disorder.
 The Senate resolution, headed by Senator Mark R. Warner of Virginia, recognized that PTSD is often underreported and undertreated due to stigma and lack of awareness.

-Since then, June has been known as National PTSD Awareness Month, with June 27th being named the official National PTSD Awareness Day.
+Since the resolution was passed, June has been known as National PTSD Awareness Month, with June 27th being named the official National PTSD Awareness Day.
 Individuals in the United States dedicate this month to an opportunity to raise awareness for PTSD, reduce stigma, and spread the word that treatment is available.

 Around 20 million people in the United States are living with PTSD.
 Although modern PTSD treatments can have promising results, some people do not seek support due to stigma.
 Some may not know they can have PTSD if they aren’t veterans, while others might believe they don’t need help or would be better off alone.